-This core concept of this book is important, but it could've been better defended in a 5-page blog post than in this 300 page book.
+The core concept of this book is important, but it could've been better explained in a 5 page blog post than in this 300 page book.

 The idea that you should start with the "why" of your business before doing anything else is valuable.